A new and gauge-invariant Littlest Higgs model with T-parity: Acknowledgments

 \section{Acknowledgments}

 We would like to thank F. del \'Aguila for his advice and a very fruitful collaboration, and T.~Hahn and J.~Santiago for ongoing work and helpful discussions.
 This work was supported in part by the Spanish Ministry of Science, Innovation and Universities (FPA2016-78220-C3, PID2019–107844GB-C21/AEI/10.13039/501100011033), and by Junta de Andalucía (FQM 101, SOMM17/6104/UGR, P18-FR-1962, P18-FR-5057).
+Funding for open access charge: Universidad de Granada / CBUA.